YLtryingcode/DataVisualization/finalprojectpart1.md

 environmental impact：
-This data was collated from various sources as I could not find a public avaliable data source that has published all the following data.
-I went on a few sources to collect the data point presented in the spreadsheet.
+This data was collated from various sources as I could not find a publicly avaliable data source that had published all the following data.
+I went to a few sources to collect the data point presented in the spreadsheet.
 It will predominantly serve the second part of the presentation, illustrating the differential environmental footprints of various fabrics for part 2.
-I hope to draw concolusion and also deliver the message of how fabric have different impacts on the enviroment.
+I hope to draw conclusion  and also deliver the message of how fabric have different impacts on the enviroment.

 https://docs.google.com/spreadsheets/d/1hrj4aJCeIc_89OIb3LkXiJFCG1WUux7Qz6dmUTkbD-g/edit?usp=sharing

 ## Method and Medium
-I will be use shorthand to present the story with data visaiuzliation and written paragraphs to commmunicate the story together.
+I will be using shorthand to present the story with data visualization  and written paragraphs to communicate the story together.